GuruMaps/iOSManual/03-settings.md

 #### Coordinates format

-In Galileo Offline Maps you can choose to represent your coordinates in any way you like.
-The coordinate format you select will be used to display all coordinates within the app.
+In Galileo Offline Maps you can choose to represent your coordinates in various formats.
+The coordinate format you select will be used to display all coordinates within the App.
 Here is an example of different coordinate formats for New York city follows:

 * +40.730598, -73.986580 \(DDD.DDDDD\)
 * 40°43'50.1" N, 73°59'11.6" W \(DDD°MM' SS.S"\)